|Before Francis and Benedict exchanged the brotherly kiss the latter|

 Among the new cardinal's distinguished guests there were people well known in Germany as Gloria, the Princess of Thurn and Taxis, Ernst von Freyberg, the CIO of the Banco di Vaticano, Hermann Gröhe, Christian Democrat and German Federal Minister of Health, and unexpectedly Franz-Peter Tebartz-van Elst, the still Bishop of Limburg.

 Remember my blog about the ugliest word (Unwort) of the year 2013?
 The word was GroKo for Grand Coalition, but the word Protz-Bischof came in second, and the ostentatious bishop is nobody else than Franz-Peter Tebartz-van Elst.

-The story goes like this: In 2004 Limburg's cathedral chapter proposed to re-build the episcopal see.
-Following some protests about the costs, the chapter decided at the end of 2007 to cap the expenses at 1.65 million euro.
+The story goes like this: In 2004, Limburg's cathedral chapter proposed to re-build the episcopal see.
+Following some protests about the costs, the cathedral chapter decided at the end of 2007 to cap the expenses at 1.65 million euros.
 This ceiling was raised to 2 million in February 2008 and had eventually increased to 5.5 million in 2012.
-When the diocesan center opened in June 2013, the total building costs were given as 9,85 million euro.
+When the diocesan center opened in June 2013, the total building costs were given as 9,85 million euros.
 Germany's Catholics were appalled.

 |The Protzbau of Bishop Tebartz-van Elst seen from Limburg's cathedral on the right.|

 Note the atrium in the middle of the building complex (©epa/dpa)